CrossTheRoadElec/Phoenix5-Documentation/source/ch06_PrepRobot.rst

 Phoenix Diagnostic Server is necessary for Phoenix Tuner to interact with CTRE CAN Devices.
 Tuner communicates with "Phoenix Diagnostic Server", a roboRIO Linux application that provides an HTTP API.

+.. warning:: If the roboRIO is re-imaged, these steps must be followed again for Tuner and LabVIEW to function.

 LabVIEW
 ----------------------------------------------------
 **NI LabVIEW** has a new feature in 2019 that will automatically deploy the Phoenix API libraries to the roboRIO.